 San Francisco’s Public Utilities Commission seeks a confident, results-oriented leader and manager who is passionate about the environment and public service.
 The ideal candidate will stay current with best practices and trends in managing power operations groups and lead the program to maximum efficiency so that the customer, City and department goals continue to be met.
 This person will also enjoy working in a fast-paced, supportive environment where collegiality, professionalism, teamwork, and an appreciation for fun are valued.

 The Leadership Competency Model illustrates what it means to be successful for any leader at the SFPUC, supporting our commitment to organizational excellence.
-The ideal candidate will have a demonstrated track record and ability to exercise the following competencies which are the most critical to the Deputy Manager, Power role:
+The ideal candidate will have a demonstrated track record and ability to exercise the following competencies which are the most critical to the Origination and Power Supply Manager role:

 ■ Relationship Management – Leverages outstanding communication skills to build open, honest, and respectful relationships, developing networks and lasting partnerships across boundaries to maintain strategic relationships and achieve common goals.
 Engages and works collaboratively with the active unions, diverse neighborhoods, other departments and the PUC’s Executive Team

 ■ Strategic Planning – Formulates objectives and priorities, implements plans, and allocates resources to achieve the long-term goals of the organization.
-Implements the capital plan, tracking progress and staying I added this to the definition of Innovation on top of the multi-year implementation
+Implements the capital plan, tracking progress and staying on top of the multi-year implementation

 ■ Business Acumen - Leverages business concepts, terms, and tools to achieve desired outcomes and develop sound budgets and plans surrounding the financial and operational functions of the organization